ghc-proposals/ghc-proposals/proposals/0000-unordered_redundant_commas.rst

 2. **Simplicity of conditional meta-programming**

-   We could simplify conditional meta-programming:
+   This proposal would simplify conditional meta-programming like this:
    ::

     module Foo (